State / Territory Benefits - Maine

-Special Veteran Plate: Any Veteran who has been honorably discharged from the U.S. Armed Forces qualifies for the plates.
+Special Veteran Plate: Any Veteran who has been honorably discharged from the U.S. Armed Forces, or to a person who has served for at least 3 years and continues to serve qualifies for the plates.
 The Veteran must show proof of an honorable discharge by producing a DD-214 or a letter from the Veterans Administration or appropriate branch of the Armed Forces.
-3 sets of Veteran motorcycle plates may be issued to the registrant.
+3 sets of plates may be issued to the registrant.
 There are 33 Commemorative Veteran decals available for display on Veteran plate.
 There is the regular registration fee of $35.00 (6,000 lbs.) and $37.00 (10,000 lbs.) for this plate.

-Disability Special Veteran Plate: Any Veteran who has been honorably discharged from the United States Armed Forces qualifies for the plates.
+Disability Special Veteran Plate: Any Veteran who has been honorably discharged from the U.S. Armed Forces, or to a person who has served for at least 3 years and continues to serve qualifies for the plates.
 The Veteran must show proof of an honorable discharge by producing a DD-214 or a letter from the Veterans Administration or appropriate branch of the Armed Forces.
 And Disabled Veterans may apply for the Disability Special Veteran Plate.
 An Application for Disability Plates/Placards must be on file with the Bureau of Motor Vehicles or submitted at time of issuance.
 There is the regular registration fee of $35.00 (6,000 lbs.) and $37.00 (10,000 lbs.) for this plate.

-NOTE: This plate does not replace the current "Disabled Veteran" plate which bears a flag and is available to those Veterans who qualify based on a service connected disability.
+NOTE: This plate does not replace the current "Disabled Veteran" plate, which bears a flag and is available only to those Veterans who qualify based on a service-connected disability.

 Special Veteran Motorcycle Plate: Any Veteran who has been honorably discharged from the United States Armed Forces qualifies for the plates.
 The Veteran must show proof of an honorable discharge by producing a DD-214 or a letter from the Veterans Administration or appropriate branch of the Armed Forces.
 3 sets of Veteran motorcycle plates may be issued to the registrant.
 There is a regular registration fee of $21.00 for this plate.